How to Make Authentic Kombu Dashi (Japanese Vegan Stock)

 *I use different types of dashi in these recipes, but you can easily substitute them with kombu dashi.

-Don’t let your leftover kombu go to waste!
-Transform them into delicious side dishes or onigiri fillings with these tasty recipes.
+Don’t let leftover kombu go to waste!
+These easy and tasty recipes turn it into delicious side dishes or onigiri fillings.

 If you want something quick and easy, this instant kombu dashi powder helps you a lot.
 All you need is to dissolve it in hot water, and you’ll have the umami-packed Japanese stock.